Practical Education for Student Paramedics and Ambulance Clinicians

 Whilst training to be a paramedic, it is always helpful to have guides in your pocket that you can read on the way to a job to go over the assessment, or even reach out in front of a patient to cross check their ECG.
 The student paramedic apprenticeship is designed for people who already have experience, so the ECG lecture, for example, will not give you everything you need to know to be at paramedic standard.
 Self directed learning is a bit part of the student paramedic degree apprenticeship.
 Textbooks can be expensive, and so can ECG video courses.

 Check out the Student Paramedic Pocketbook and PocketClinician’s ECG pocketbook.
 They are affordable and FULL of informative, educational and easy to read content.
-Alternatively, join the PocketClinician community for just £1.99 per month and have full access to videos, information and quizzes that will help you pass the student paramedic apprenticeship.
+Alternatively, join the PocketClinician ECG community for just £2.99 per month and have full access to videos, information and case studies that will help you pass the ECG aspect of the student paramedic apprenticeship.

 PocketClinician has everything you need to get you through the student paramedic apprenticeship.
 The experience you have gained whilst being an emergency medical technician or associate ambulance practitioner will be of great help during your paramedic training, however, the patient assessment and OSCEs involve more advanced knowledge that is covered in the Student Paramedic Pocketbook.
 During your paramedic apprenticeship you will need to take your clinical practice to the next level, and PocketClinician is here to guide you through.